Adaptive Fidelity-Based Density Tracking for Open Quantum Systems: INTRODUCTION

-Adaptive quantum control addresses the challenges posed by fundamental physical limitations in quantum state measurement and uncertainties in quantum dynamics.
-This control strategy adjusts its parameters based on feedback from the quantum system, compensating for variations in system parameters and external disturbances\cite{Kosut2003,kosut2013adaptive,Liu2020}.
-By incorporating online learning algorithms, adaptive control reduces the impact of incomplete system knowledge and measurement limitations \cite{egger2014adaptive} This approach is significant for practical quantum technologies, including quantum error correction and quantum information processing, where uncertainties affect performance.
+In practice, the performance of model-based quantum control strategies is limited by uncertainty in the underlying system dynamics, unmodeled environmental effects, and constraints on the accuracy and availability of quantum state measurements.
+These challenges motivate the development of adaptive quantum control methods that adjust controller parameters online based on system feedback to compensate for modeling errors, parameter drift, and disturbances \cite{Kosut2003, kosut2013adaptive, Liu2020}.
+By incorporating online learning mechanisms, adaptive control can mitigate the impact of incomplete system knowledge and imperfect measurements \cite{egger2014adaptive}.
+Such approaches are relevant for practical quantum technologies, including quantum error correction and quantum information processing, where uncertainties and environmental interactions directly affect performance.

-Despite these advancements, existing adaptive controllers primarily address parameter uncertainty while still requiring some knowledge of the quantum system model, which can be difficult to obtain in complex quantum systems.
-This fundamental assumption enables adaptive controllers in the literature to focus mainly on managing parameter uncertainties \cite{egger2014adaptive, Koswara2014, Hu2016}.
+Despite these advances, most existing adaptive quantum control approaches primarily address parametric uncertainty while still requiring partial knowledge of the system model, such as the Hamiltonian structure or dissipative operators, which may be difficult to obtain accurately for complex quantum systems.
+Consequently, much of the existing literature focuses on robustness to parameter variations rather than control design in the absence of an explicit dynamical model \cite{egger2014adaptive, Koswara2014, Hu2016}.
+This motivates the investigation of control architectures in which the feedback law itself does not rely on detailed knowledge of the system dynamics.